sunilraj180805/AI-document-structuring/README.md

 3. Open the Project:
    Set the input file and give.
-   Open solution.ipynb in jupyter notebook and run all the cells.
+   Open soln.ipynb in jupyter notebook and run all the cells.

 4. Retrieve the Final Output:
    The output will be saved as output.xlsx.